Mission Statement of the School

 The school will determine if it is appropriate to withdraw a student from a qualification; this will be a last resort and there should be medical evidence (where possible) to support any applications for withdrawal.

-Students and parents/ carers can not make the decision to withdraw a student from their qualification entitlement and where this does happen, the school cannot guarantee a supervised alternative space for the student to work in whilst their regular and expected timetable continues, nor will the school organise for additional work to be set for the student as the school would insist the student attend their regular timetabled lessons.
+Students and parents/ carers cannot make the decision to withdraw a student from their qualification entitlement and where this does happen, the school cannot guarantee a supervised alternative space for the student to work in whilst their regular and expected timetable continues, nor will the school organise for additional work to be set for the student as the school would insist the student attend their regular timetabled lessons.
 Ultimately, the school may send an invoice covering the examination fee/s to parents/ carers where students have been entered for their examinations with the exam board but fail to sit the exam and no agreement between the school and home regarding this exists.

 Where the school does agree to withdraw a student from a course, the student will need to attend independent learning lessons in a space decided by the school due to resourcing and staffing demands.